 4 garlic cloves, minced

-1 tbsp oregano, fresh (or 2 tsp dried oregano)
+1 tbsp finely chopped fresh oregano (or 2 tsp dried oregano)

 2 tbsp red wine vinegar

 1 to 2 tsp spicy red chili such as bird’s eye chili, finely minced or red chili flakes (to taste)

 2 tbsp soy sauce or tamari